 Aroma & Taste: Linalool is a floral terpene with spicy notes and an aroma reminiscent of lavender and lily of the valley.
 Linalool is commonly found in lavender, mint, laurel, citrus fruits, and cannabis.

-Pain Relief/Anti-inflammatory: Linalool has anti-inflammatory effects that can dampen inflammation responses to injury or sickness.
-A 2003 study demonstrated linalool’s analgesic (pain relieving) and anti-inflammatory properties, and additional research suggests that it may even block pain signals to the brain.
+Physical Health: A 2003 study demonstrated linalool’s analgesic (pain relieving) and anti-inflammatory properties, and additional research suggests that it may even block pain signals to the brain.

 Natural Insect Repellant: Linalool also serves as an effective mosquito repellent.
 Studies show that indoors, 20g of 100% linalool in a diffuser repelled mosquitos by 93%, while outdoor diffusers repelled them by 58% within a 6m radius.